Last update: October 9th, 2024 at 08:34 am

 Note: For our 2 most recent trips to Iceland, we have rented a car from Lava Car Rentals at Keflavik International Airport (upon arrival).
 We have been very happy with our service from them and with the quality of their rental vehicles.

-LAVA CAR RENTAL DISCOUNT CODE – To rent a car from Keflavik Airport with free 4G Hotspot WiFi (1500 ISK/day value), please use the LAVA code TARAWIFI.
+SAVE MONEY WITH LAVA CAR RENTAL – To rent a car from Keflavik Airport with free 4G Hotspot WiFi (1500 ISK/day value), please use TARAWIFI at checkout.
 Check the box for “4G WiFi” when selecting your additional features and the daily fee will be removed upon checkout.

 5. Perlan Museum